HOW TO CHANGE BATH TAPS – STEP BY STEP GUIDE

 HOW TO CHANGE BATH TAPS

-Here’s a step-by-step guide on how to remove old taps and change them for new ones.
-If your bath doesn’t have taps installed, it’s best to call a professional to cut holes in the ceramic for you.
+Here’s a step by step guide for how to remove old taps and change them for new ones.
+If your bath doesn’t have taps installed, see below for how to fit your bath taps.

 Bear in mind that whilst this guide has shown you how to change bath taps, it should not be understood as a replacement of professional services!
-We recommend that you contact a qualified professional to install, and especially to plumb your bathroom fittings.
+A qualified professional should be contacted to install, and especially to plumb your bathroom fittings.

 TYPES OF TAPS EXPLAINED